 As of right now, Google Analytics Content Experiments only supports A/B testing and not multivariate testing.
 With GWO shutting down after August 1, this may (temporarily) eliminate any MV testing with a free Google tool.
 This is unfortunate since I’m personally a big fan of MV testing.
 The extra flexibility that comes with that mode allowed me to test anything regardless of website architecture hurdles.
 There are plenty of other tools out there that are also great for MV testing, but I sure would like MV testing integrated with my Google Analytics profiles.
 Fingers crossed!

 There are really so many opportunities and considerations with Google Analytics Content Experiments.
 Do you have any questions or opinions about the tool?
-Leave a comment or let me know on Twitter. (@adrianvender)This entry was posted in User Experience, Web Analytics and tagged conversion optimization, Google Analytics.
+Leave a comment or let me know on Twitter. (@adrianvender)This entry was posted in Technology, User Experience, Web Analytics and tagged conversion optimization, Google Analytics.
 Bookmark the permalink.